 Sell Your U.S. Paper Currency

 American Rarities is interested in buying your rare US paper currency collection.
 We regularly buy US silver certificates, national currency, obsolete or “broken” bank notes, fractional currency and more, whether raw or certified in any grade.
-If your notes have extra collector value, then we want to buy them.
+If your notes have extra collector value, our currency collector clientele want them.

-If you have national currency notes, broken bank notes, or fractional currency you want to sell, we want to talk to you!
+If you have national currency notes, broken bank notes, or fractional currency you want to sell, our currency buyer is ready to appraise and make you an offer to buy them.
 You will find us to be knowledgeable, attentive, and more importantly, willing to pay you the fair market value that we know your paper currency is worth.

 American Rarities buys raw and certified US paper money of all types and grades, including: